 This was an excellent canal fishery, and contained the following species:Roach (to 1 lb), perch (to 3 ½ lb), chub (to 6 lb), bream (to 5 lb), gudgeon, bleak, carp (to 20 lb), tench and pike (to 20 lb).

 However, a pollution in October 2012 decimated fish stocks.
 Many fish perished and others were removed ahead of the pollution and transfered upstream above the polluted areas.
+However, is has become apparent that some of the resident fish escaped the pollution by sheltering in the boatyards, as some big carp and pike are still present.

 Early 2013 re-stocking the canal commenced with the introduction of 2,000 roach, perch and bream from the Calverton Fish Farm, and these were followed with a further 8,000 fish (again roach, perch and bream) from the Kennet & Avon Canal near Bath.
 The latter contained individual bream and perch to around 3 lbs in weight.